tjomson/BDSA2020.Assignment03/README.md

 You are required to implement a model using Entity Framework Core for a simple kanban board for tracking work progress.

+1. Install the required `Microsoft.EntityFrameworkCore` package.

+1. Setup and configure your database host of choice.

 1. Implement the following entities (*POCOs*) in the `Entities` folder.

     - Task